brianlaihkhk/sample-multi-channel-chatroom/README.md

     - AWS VPC setup that AWS Lambda is able to connect to public and to MongoDB
     - AWS Kinesis / AWS MSK / Apache Kafka server
     - AWS ApiGateway
-    - Serverless framework
+    - AWS ECS / EKS / Kubernetes
     - nodejs
     - npm

 - [non-AWS solution]
     - nodeJs
     - npm
-    - Docker
+    - Docker / Kubernetes

 - For more details please refer to Documentation folder